morhendos/casino-liga/DASHBOARD-REDESIGN-IMPROVEMENTS.md

 ## Technical Changes
 - Updated the color system in `globals.css` with improved variables for light/dark themes
-- Added new top bar components:
+- Added new components for branded UI elements:
+  - `SkewedStatCard`: Angular stat display cards with brand colors
+  - `SkewedActionButton`: Distinctive action buttons with skewed design
+  - `AdminActionCard`: Special action cards for admin features
-  - `DashboardTopBar` for all dashboard pages
+  - `DashboardTopBar`: Consistent top bar for all dashboard pages
-  - `AdminTopBar` for enhanced admin functionality
-- Improved mobile navigation with slide-out menu and back-drop
+- Improved mobile navigation with slide-out menu and backdrop
 - Reduced nesting in components for better maintainability
 - Added new helper styles for common UI patterns
 - Improved backdrop styling for better depth and layering